 We can see that users user and msfadmin have READ,WRITE permissions on tmp directory only and the Blank user doesn’t have much.
 Next let us try to list all the drives on the target system with user “msfadmin”.
 We can see we don’t have enough privileges to execute a command.

 Since we have READ privileges, let us read the drive on the target system as shown below.
 Well that’s all for SMB enumeration guys.
+If you want to read about SMTP enumeration, you can go here.

 RESULT: We got some usernames which may be useful to us while exploiting the system in future.